 Atomic orbital, $2s^1$, $2p_x^1$, and $2p_y^1$ undergo sp^2 hybridization to produce $3sp^2$ hybrid orbitals.
-Each sp^2 hybrid orbital form sigma covalent bond with F atoms by overlapping (Fig.2.36).
-The Lewis structure of BF3, shown in figure 2.16, shows that central atom has three bond electron pairs and these pairs arrange themselves as far apart as possible in a trigonal planar structure in order to have minimum repulsion between them.
+Each sp^2 hybrid orbital form sigma covalent bond with F atoms by overlapping with p_x orbital of F atom(Fig.2.42).
+The Lewis structure of BF3, (Figure 2.42) shows that central atom has three bond electron pairs and these pairs arrange themselves as far apart as possible in a trigonal planar structure in order to have minimum repulsion between them.
 Hence the VSEPR theory suggests a trigonal planar structure for BF3 molecule with each F - B - F bond angle of 120° .
 The sp^2 hybridization also predicts trigonal planar structure for BF3 molecule.

-ii) SO3 is an example of AX3 type molecule involving multiple bonds.
-In SO3, S undergoes sp^2 hybridization forming trigonal planer structure.
-Hybridization scheme of S in SO3 and formation of 3 σ and 3 π -bonds is shown in figure 2.37.
+SO3 is also an example of AX3 type molecule involving multiple bonds.
+In SO3, S undergoes sp^2 hybridization forming trigonal planar structure.
+Hybridization scheme of S in SO3 and formation of 3 σ and 3 π -bonds is shown in Figure 2.43.